A man’s home is his castle, and while a moat around it might require a permit, a swath of green, however, does not.

 Any one of these will be a good reason for lawn aeration, but aeration is also recommended if there is soil layering.

-This means when the fine-textured soil that comes with imported sod is on top of the coarser soil.
+This means that the fine-textured soil that comes with imported sod is on top of the coarser soil.

 What’s the Right Time for Lawn Aeration?